Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 #### Key Issues

-We also focused on some key issues when developing our approach.
+We focused on some key issues when developing our approach.
 Firstly, we made sure that our results were interpretable.
 The overlap distance metric provides a clear, quantifiable basis for route adjustments, making the findings easy to communicate and justify.
+The distances displayed in an easy-to-read summary table are complemented with the visualisations on the `overlap_map` outputs, ensuring that our findings are clearly interpretable.
+The toggling of layers between overlap sections, MRT line and bus route (with blue pins on the map) allow stakeholders to glance at different sections as needed.
 Secondly, we wanted to ensure fairness to commuters when removing or rerouting bus routes, so adjustments are made to avoid disproportionately impacting areas with limited transit alternatives, ensuring fair access to public transport.
 Thirdly, we focused on the deployability of our recommendations.
 Route changes require clear public communication to minimize disruption, with plans for periodic reviews to adapt to future MRT developments and commuter needs.
+We ensured to cover all bases by considering different segments of each bus route and its impact on commuter convenience and overall acccessibility.

 ### 4.3 Recommendations